top of page

 Do we need newer modalities to take care of heart patients?

-In the current scenario, the existing Cardiac health infrastructure is insufficient to handle the chronic cases of Heart ailments.
+In the current scenario, the existing Cardiac health infrastructure is insufficient to handle chronic cases of Heart ailments.
 There is a need for Consultant physicians with a specialty in Medicine (M.D.; Medicine) to come ahead and build a support system for the super-specialists (D.M.; Cardiology and M.Ch.; Cardiothoracic Surgery).
-It is critical to managing these chronic cases of Heart diseases (including Coronary Artery Diseases) effectively in a timely fashion.
+It is critical to manage those patients responsibly, to improve their quality of life, and decreasing these chronic cases of Heart diseases (including Coronary Artery Diseases) effectively and quickly.

-In this ecosystem, the super-specialists would be working inside the Cath labs and CVTS operation theaters and do Angioplasties, CABG, and other cardiovascular interventions, and the Consultant Physicians take care of these patients later and support them lifelong.
+In this ecosystem, the super-specialists would work inside the Cath labs and CVTS operation theaters and do Angioplasties, CABG, and other cardiovascular interventions.
+The Consultant Physicians take care of these patients and later support them lifelong.
 As the demand and supply of the Cardiac infrastructure are imbalanced, the acute cases (new cases) need immediate interventions; the super-specialists will find themselves more involved in Interventional procedures to meet the demand because of the rising incidence of Heart ailments (including coronary artery diseases).

-The consultant physicians with the vast knowledge of Internal and Systemic Medicine have the responsibility to take care of these patients, improve their quality of life and decrease the burden of polypharmacy.
+The consultant physicians with vast knowledge and experience in Internal and Systemic Medicine are responsible for caring for these patients, improving their quality of life, and decreasing the burden of polypharmacy.
 One such approach can be the addition of noninvasive therapy procedures like EECP to their setup.

 What is EECP Treatment?